byterubpay/byterub-site/_posts/2016-01-31-overview-and-logs-for-the-dev-meeting-held-on-2016-01-31.md

 **\<smooth>**  it is somewhat hard to come up to speed with the code, i would agree with that
 **\<fluffypony>**  alright
 **\<fluffypony>**  last thing so we can wrap up
-**\<fluffypony>**  I just wanted to deeply thank everyone who has contributed and who continues to contribute to Monero development, whether it is Monero's core, the website, any other peripheral projects
+**\<fluffypony>**  I just wanted to deeply thank everyone who has contributed and who continues to contribute to ByteRub development, whether it is ByteRub's core, the website, any other peripheral projects
 **\<fluffypony>**  both on behalf of the core team, and on behalf of the community
 **\<fluffypony>**  you all do an amazing job, and we've done a truckload of work in 2014 and 2015
 **\<fluffypony>**  so here's to an amazing 2016